upTee/upTee/docs/production_server.md

 Installation
 ------------
 ###Install all requirements
-Be sure to install all requirements shown in the [README](https://github.com/upTee/upTee/blob/master/README.md).
+Be sure to install all requirements shown in the [Home page](Home).
 __Do not install uWSGI yet!__
 In case the command _pip_ is not available after installing _setuptools_ run the following command:
 ```shell